prakritibanik/machinelearning/README.md

 conda env remove -n ml_100
 ```

 Hopefully all went well.
-So after activating the env start the Jupyter notebook
+So after activating the env start the Jupyter notebook in the background

 ```
-jupyter notebook
+jupyter notebook&
 ```

 It will open the ipynb notebook in the browser.
 You are all set to start coding.